kernelcrash/msx-rom-and-floppy-emulator/README.md

 and then pressed NEXT, it will actually pop you out of the subdirectory and select the next thing in the main list you see in kcmfs.

+If all that sounded too complicated, just copy disk and rom files in to the msx directory.

 In order to use disks at all, you need a diskrom.
 Put one disk rom in the root of the SD card called 'disk.rom'.
 I have only tested with the NMS8250 disk rom with MD5 0ed6dbd654da55b56dfb331dd3df82f0 .